 December 2016 research in the Journal of experimental orthopaedics from doctors at the Steadman Philippon Research Institute (7) reviewed the research in the treatment of ankle osteoarthritis with bone marrow derived stem cells.

 - The goal of this study was to review outcomes of bone marrow aspirate concentrate (bone marrow derived stem cells) for the treatment of chondral (cartilage) defects and osteoarthritis of the talus of the ankle.
 The researchers noted that there is not much research (at the time of this paper’s writing). . .
-Nonetheless, the evidence available showed varying degrees of beneficial results of bone marrow derived stem cell therapy for the treatment of ankle cartilage defects.
+Nonetheless, the evidence available showed varying degrees of beneficial results of bone marrow derived stem cell therapy for the treatment of ankle cartilage defects (arthritis).
 The researchers hypothesized that bone marrow aspirate concentrate may be useful in regeneration of tissue, enhancing the quality of cartilage repair.
 As a result, BMAC promotes a potentially healthy environment for hyaline cartilage growth and repair.
+The health of cartilage is one of the goals of this type of medicine.

 - A 2009 study published in Clinical Orthopaedics and Related Research, reported that 94 % of patients returned to low impact sports activity at an average 4.4 months after bone marrow aspirate transplantation and 77 % of patients returned to high impact sports activity at an average 11.3 months.
 (8)